AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

 8. HEAD: a special pointer that represents the current commit or the current branch in your repository.
 It is essentially a reference to the tip of the branch you are currently on.
 9. HEAD~<number>: commit before the head by <number>, for example Head~1 is the commit before the head.
 10. Lightweight tags: pointers to specific commits and do not contain any additional metadata.
+11. Stale branch: a remote-tracking branch that no longer tracks anything because the actual branch in the remote repository has been deleted.
 ![alt text](https://cdn.hashnode.com/res/hashnode/image/upload/v1644871667728/U8uUkYIQa.png "Working Directory/staging area/repo")
 ## Commands
 ### Setup and Config